 How do I cite song lyrics?

-The way you cite song lyrics will vary depending on how you access them and how much information you include in the body of your essay.
+The way you cite song lyrics will vary depending on how you access them.

 Beatles.
 Booklet.
 The Beatles, EMI Records, 1968.

-If you cite lyrics from a website, provide a description in place of the title.
-Then provide the name of the website, publication information for the site, and the URL:
+If you cite transcribed lyrics from a website, provide a description in the Title of Source element.
+The description can include the title of the song, which should be styled in quotation marks.
+Then provide the name of the website, publication information for the site, and the URL of the web page:

 Beatles.
 Lyrics to “Revolution 1.”
 Genius, 2017, genius.com/The-beatles-revolution-i-lyrics.